Students will develop basic public speaking skills, creativity, and cooperative learning skills.

 Product pitch presentation day!

 Make sure the groups you choose are balanced in terms of really good public speakers and the shy students.
 Make sure no one group consists of all one type.
 Meet with each group for a few minutes each day to see how they are working together and to provide any assistance they may need.

-Go home and discuss your group's product with those who live with you.
-Ask them if they have any ideas that could make your product better.
-Share your new information with your group.
+Have students go home and discuss their group's product with family members.
+Ask them if they have any ideas that could make the product better.
+Students can share any new information with their groups.

 - Work in groups to create a product

 - Work in groups to create a magazine ad